m3talpillow/SchoolWork/PL0_Machine/README.md

 -A list of all possible tags will be given if the incorrect syntax is given, such as not specifying a file.

+**Note:**
+An example of the outputs have been kept to display what the output files look like.